0x78654C/xTwitchChat/README.md

 # How It Works
 Just enter the channel name you want to connect to.
 After you will be prompted from https://www.twitch.tv/popout/{chanel_you_connect}/chat for login.
-Basic the application connects via a browser to the specified link up mentioned.
+Basic the application connects via a browser to the specified link mentioned.

 # Media Samples